thereseohanlon/java-training-revenue/README.md

 1. Create a few new ```Patient``` objects
 2. Also create a few corresponding ```Screening``` objects for each patient.
 3. Create a ```List``` of screenings and add each screening to that list.
-4. Using a loop, iterate over the list of screenings and print out the patients name and their screening result (like below).
+4. Using a loop, iterate over the list of screenings and print out the patient's name and their screening result (like below).

 #### Task 3
 Now we're going to clean up our code by moving what we've written so far into seperate classes.